What Happens If Your Lyft Driver Gets in an Accident?

 The size of any settlement you may reach with Lyft’s insurance company will be, in part, determined by the sum of your actual damages.
 Insurance companies are notoriously difficult to work with, and Lyft’s are no exception.
 If you find yourself in a position to negotiate, holding off on accepting the first offer you receive in reply to your demands is a good way to increase the size of your possible settlement.

-Contact a Lyft Accident Lawyer in West Palm Beach
+Contact a Lyft Accident Lawyer

 When you’ve been injured in a Lyft accident, you need solid representation if you’re to stand a chance of recovering the damages you deserve.
 At The Law Offices of Casey D. Shomo, it costs nothing to get a consultation with one of our top-rated Lyft accident lawyers.